egeny/fabuloos-js/README.md

 # [![fabuloos](http://fabuloos.org/img/fabuloos.svg)](http://fabuloos.org)

-[Fabuloos](http://fabuloos.org) is an unique, intuitive and powerful framework for media playback.
+[Fabuloos](http://fabuloos.org) is a unique, intuitive and powerful framework for media playback.

 This README file will guide you through…